hefox/workflow_fork/README.txt

 Be sure to click the Save button to save your settings.

 Now let's tell Drupal which node types should use this workflow.
-Click on admin -> build -> workflow.
+Click on Administer -> Site building -> Workflow.
 Let's assign the Draft-Done workflow to the story node type and click Save Workflow Mapping.

-Now we could add an action (previously configured using the actions module).
-If you have not configured your action yet, here's a quick
+Now we could add an action (previously configured using the trigger module).
+Click on the Actions link above your workflow.
-guide:

-- go to administer -> actions
-- choose an action and click "Add new action"
-- configure the action and click Save.
-Note that the description field here will be used later on

-OK, back in the workflow module, click on the actions link above your workflow.
 Add the action to the transition.

-Now create a new story by going to create content -> story.
-Note that there is no sign of workflow here because the story is in its initial state.
-Click submit to create the story.
+Now create a new story by going to Create content -> Story.
+If there is no sign of a workflow interface here, don't panic.
+The interface is only displayed if there is more than one state to which the user can move the node (why bother the user with a form with only one selection?)
+Click Submit to create the story.

-Now click the edit tab.
-Note that there is a select box for workflow with the "draft" state chosen.
+You can see the state the node is in and the history of state changes by clicking on the Workflow tab while viewing a node.

 Changing the state to "done" and clicking Submit will fire the action you set up earlier.

 ********************************************************************